 During the 1970s and 1980s, the Meeting House was listed on the National Register of Historic Places and was declared a National and City Historic Landmark.
 The Meeting House and graveyard provide an opportunity for visitors to see a rare, original building which played an important role in American history, as well as learn about Friends’ faith and practice.
 However, it became clear that Flushing Meeting would henceforth have to expend considerable time and resources on maintaining the property.
 In 1970, as the Meeting House approached its 300th Anniversary, an extensive restoration of the building was undertaken.
 In 1998 the grounds were cleared of debris and replanted in order restore the graveyard to the lovely, tranquil setting of the Meeting House it now is.

 As it has for over 300 years, Flushing Meeting continues to welcome worshipers to share in First Day at the Meeting House.
-We have members actively involved in Peace & Social Action Committee, a book discussion group, the Library Committee, gardening, and other endeavors.
+We have members actively involved in Peace & Social Action Committee, gardening, First Day School, and other endeavors.

 Members are also involved in the effort to manage and raise funds for the Meeting House and graveyard, one of the oldest and most fragile places of worship in America.
 Recently, the graveyard was severely damaged by illegal construction activity by a neighboring development.